bvz2000/use/README.md

 I use the [use-cmds] section to load additional use packages.
 So by running the show's use package, I can quickly load many additional use packages.
 Later, when you unuse the show, all of these sub-packages will also be unused.

+I can also manually unuse any of these used packages one by one if needed.

+A list of all currently used packages, whether manually used in a shell, or auto-used from another use package can be displayed by typing: `use`.

 ### Auto-using use packages.

 Manually typing in a bunch of use commands in each shell every time you create a new shell can be a bother.